moazalimi01/LifeFlow/README.md

 # LifeFlow
-An all stop blood requirement for all
+An one stop blood requirement for all